Gauged Quintessence: Model

 The model consists of a complex scalar ($\Phi$) and a $U(1)_\text{Dark}$ gauge boson field ($\mathbb{X}^{\mu}$).
 The complex scalar field has a radial ($\phi$) and angular ($\eta$) degrees of freedom,

-which is charged by a local $U(1)_\text{Dark}$ symmetry, and is singlet under the SM gauge symmetries.
-We will treat $\phi$ as a cosmologically running field\footnote{We assume $\phi>0$ in the following argument.}, which is homogeneous and isotropic\footnote{One may alleviate this condition.
-See Refs. \cite{Motoa-Manzano:2020mwe,Orjuela-Quintana:2020klr,Guarnizo:2020pkj,Orjuela-Quintana:2021zoe} for anisotropic dark energy models.}, and take it as a quintessence dark energy field.
-The nonzero value of $\phi$ gives the mass to the dark gauge boson and the $\eta$ becomes the longitudinal component of the dark gauge boson $\mathbb{X}^\mu$ of the $U(1)_\text{Dark}$.
-We call our model the {\em gauged quintessence} model.
+which is charged by a local $U(1)_\text{Dark}$ symmetry and is singlet under the SM gauge symmetries.
+We will treat $\phi$ as a cosmologically running field, which is homogeneous and isotropic,\footnote{This condition may be relaxed.
+For instance, see Refs.~\cite{Motoa-Manzano:2020mwe,Orjuela-Quintana:2020klr,Guarnizo:2020pkj,Orjuela-Quintana:2021zoe} for anisotropic dark energy models.} and take it as a quintessence dark energy field.
+(We assume $\phi>0$ throughout this paper.)
+The nonzero value of $\phi$ gives the mass to the dark gauge boson, and the $\eta$ becomes the longitudinal component of the dark gauge boson $\mathbb{X}^\mu$ of the $U(1)_\text{Dark}$.
+We call our model {\em gauged quintessence} model.

-The minimal gauge-invariant action containing the $\Phi$ and the gauge boson in the isotropic, homogeneous and flat universe, i.e. $g_{\mu\nu}=\text{Diag}\{-1,a(t)^2,a(t)^2,a(t)^2\}$ is
+The minimal gauge-invariant action containing the $\Phi$ and the gauge boson in the isotropic, homogeneous, and flat universe, i.e., $g_{\mu\nu}=\text{Diag}\{-1,a(t)^2,a(t)^2,a(t)^2\}$, is